 TORONTO, June 17, 2011 /CNW/ - A Hearing Panel of the Investment

-Industry Regulatory Organization of Canada (IIROC) has scheduled a
+Industry Regulatory Organization of Canada (IIROC) has found that Roger

-IIROC began the investigation into Mr. Chrabalowski's conduct in April
+firms.
+IIROC formally began the investigation into Mr. Schoer's conduct

 IIROC investigates possible misconduct by its member firms and/or